 Burnet, Duckworth & Palmer LLP provides legal services to the Company and a Director of AGI is a partner of Burnet, Duckworth & Palmer LLP.
-The total cost of these legal services related to a debenture offering and general matters was \$0.3 million during the year ended December 31, 2013 [2012 - nil] and \$0.2 million is included in accounts payable and accrued liabilities as at December 31, 2013.
-These transactions are measured at the exchange amount and were incurred during the normal course of business on similar terms and conditions to those entered into with unrelated parties.
+The total cost of these legal services related to a debenture offering and general matters was \$1.4 million during the year ended December 31, 2014 [2013 - \$0.3 million] and \$1.4 million is included in accounts payable and accrued liabilities as at December 31, 2014.
+These transactions are measured at the exchange amount and were incurred during the normal course of business.